widefix/actual_db_schema/README.md

 # ActualDbSchema

+Does juggling branches in a Rails app mess up your DB schema?

-Keep consistent DB schema across branches in your Rails project.
+Keep the DB schema actual across branches in your Rails project.
 Just install `actual_db_schema` gem and run `db:migrate` in branches as usual.
-It automatically rolls back not relavant migrations (*phantom migrations*).
-No additional steps needed.
+It automatically rolls back the *phantom migrations* (non-relevant to the current branch).
+No additional steps are needed.

 ## Why ActualDbSchema